Fuel management systems: deep dive into fleet fueling solutions

 A public works vehicle at the municipal yard's fueling station that is equipped with Coencorp's SM2 Fuel management solutions.

 A public works operation may contain a rather sophisticated set of parts.
 For starters, whether directly or indirectly, it is funded by taxpayers.
-Because the funds will be used to purchase fuel, a high level of control and reporting capacity is essential, as public scrutiny is part of the equation.
+Because the funds will be used to purchase fuel, a high control and reporting capacity level is essential, as public scrutiny is part of the equation.
 And environmental issues linked to greenhouse gas emissions are increasingly a concern.

 Learn more...